 ISGT NA 2021 Call For Panel Sessions

-The twelfth Conference on Innovative Smart Grid Technologies (ISGT 2021), sponsored by the IEEE Power & Energy Society (PES), will be held on February 15 – 18, 2021 at the Grand Hyatt Washington, Washington DC with the theme “Technology Solutions for an Evolving Grid”.
+The twelfth Conference on Innovative Smart Grid Technologies (ISGT 2021), sponsored by the IEEE Power & Energy Society (PES), will be held on February 15 – 18, 2021 as a virtual meeting with the theme “Technology Solutions for an Evolving Grid”.

 ISGT 2021 is a forum to discuss the latest issues, trends, and emerging and innovative technologies for grid modernization in the face of challenges of a rapidly changing environment.
 The drivers behind this change include the dramatic increase in deployments of renewable and Distributed Energy Resources (DERs), the evolving resilience threats, global health crisis, and new business and operating concepts and services.
 The conference will feature plenary sessions, panels, technical papers presented in poster sessions, and tutorials.

 The Conference Organizing Committee invites practitioners and researchers worldwide to submit proposals for panel sessions for review and possible presentation.
-The format of panel sessions typically consists of 90 to 120 minutes duration with three to four speakers and a moderator.
+The panel sessions typically include three to four speakers and a moderator.
 Proposals including presentations of electric utility experiences and practical implementations of novel concepts and solutions are encouraged.
-The deadline for panel submissions has been extended to August 15th.
+Proposals are due on September 30, 2020 and the final decision will be communicated by October 30, 2020.

 The Conference scope covers the three tracks and could include the following general topics: